stats285/stats285.github.io/assets/assignments/02/assignment2.md

     9. Go to [quota page](https://console.cloud.google.com/projectselector/iam-admin/quotas), choose your project, then **EDIT QUOTAS** and request 8 NVIDIA K80 GPUs at `us-west1` zone.
 You will need this to use GPU accelerators.
 The default GPU quota is zero.
 For “justification” write “stats285”.

-If you are unable to choose the GPU service then the billing account associated with your project is incorrect.
-In that case, go to the [FAQ item 4](faq) and change the billing account to one of the STATS285.
+    If you are unable to choose the GPU service, then the billing account associated with your project is incorrect.
+In this case, change the billing account to one of the STATS285 credits you have recived as shown in [FAQ item 4](faq).

     > ** DO NOT REQUEST MORE THAN 8 **, otherwise you will have to pay $1500 deposit in advance.